khmarbaise/octopress/source/_posts/2014/2014-01-14-mojos-was6-maven-plugin-1-dot-2-1-released.md

 to provide automated tasks for: generating RMIC stubs, starting/stopping servers, installing/updating/uninstalling EARs to application servers, starting/stopping application and run arbitrary scripts through wsadmin

-To get this update, simply specify the version in your project's plugin configuration:
+To get this update, simply specify the version in your project´s plugin configuration:

 ``` xml
 <plugin>